Skip to main content

 Dashboard page

-3. From the Dashboard, select Review and fix for the recommendation of "Configure backup destinations."
+3. From the Dashboard, select Review and fix for the recommendation of "Prepare <backup provider> as a backup destination."

 4. Continue with instructions depending on the backup provider.